 UPDATE-With ERPLY you can be ready for the EMV liability shift.

 We’ve been fielding a lot of calls and questions about the upcoming EMV or ‘Chip and Pin’ updates needed in 2015 and how ERPLY will be helping our customers through this change.
 We’re happy to know so many of our customers are savvy and checking in on industry updates!
 You should know a few things: we’re ready for this; we have experience in EMV devices and processing; we’ve been processing within EMV standards and devices for years in Europe, and Australia where it has been the standard for a while.
 Now we have a plan for our US customers too.

 For those just catching up with this development, EMV is Europay-Mastercard-Visa, an international standard for integrated circuit cards, or chip and pin, processing.
 The standard determines and outlines how best to process cards to protect transactions from fraudulent charges that hurt the whole system.
 This change is encouraged by ERPLY, anything that decreases fraud and its financial repercussions is likely to pay for itself in a short time frame.

-Moving to and EMV system will entail changing your swiping hardware to comply with the new standards.
+Moving to an EMV system will entail changing your swiping hardware to comply with the new standards.
 Not changing your hardware, however, is an option, so don’t fret too much if you’re not ready.
-Non EMV hardware will continue to work to process cards.
+Non-EMV hardware will continue to work to process cards.
 The difference is that in October 2015 the liability for fraudulent charges will drop to the store owners (or, the least EMV compliant link in the chain in the case that the business has EMV, but the bank has not issued a chipped card to the customer), instead of the card processors, if not run on a chip and pin system, so ERPLY is encouraging our customers to make this switch.
-Here is a nice article that goes over many of the issues.

 We hope that helps you with your planning.